/ tool-comparisons / Railway vs Hetzner for Solo Developers

 A pattern I see often in the solo developer community: start on Railway for speed, then migrate to Hetzner when costs start mattering.
 Railway for prototyping and validation.
 Hetzner for production when you know the project has legs.
 That's a pragmatic approach that uses each platform where it excels.

 If you go the Hetzner route, pair it with Coolify or Kamal to get a deployment experience closer to Railway's.
+Both are free and open source and heavily adopted, with Coolify at 56.1k GitHub stars and Kamal at 14.2k.
 You won't match Railway's polish, but you'll get Git-based deploys and a dashboard on top of Hetzner's excellent hardware value.